KatjaGlassConsulting/SAS/programs/example_compare/README.md

 *sortvars - (optional) List of variables separated by spaces that you would use to sort the datasets to obtain uniqueness.
 If left blank then the current sort order is used.*

-By working with SASAUTOS or including the Rowland tool as last, you will see the resulting PROC COMPARE outputs.
+By working with SASAUTOS or including the Roland tool as last, you will see the resulting PROC COMPARE outputs.

 If you had ben working with INCLUDE statements, you will get issues:
 ```